Fujifilm X-E5: Overview

 The X-E5 represents a significant repositioning of the X-E series from its budget-oriented predecessor to a more premium mid-range offering.
 According to DPReview, the camera "takes several steps back towards the enthusiast-friendly outlook of the original X-E models" after the divisive minimalist design of the X-E4.

 Photography publications have noted the camera's positioning as an interchangeable-lens alternative to the popular Fujifilm X100VI, sharing many of its internals but offering lens flexibility.
 TechRadar described it as elevating "the retro series to mid-range status with some classy upgrades."

 Design and construction

 The X-E5 features what reviewers have described as a significant build quality improvement over its predecessor.
 It is the first X-series camera to feature a precision-machined aluminum top plate cut from a single block.
 Digital Camera World noted that "the X-E4 felt a little cheap and hollow, but the X-E5 feels much more premium and solid, and is up there with the X-T5 and X-T50."

 The camera maintains the rangefinder-style design characteristic of the X-E series, measuring 124.9 × 72.9 × 39.1 mm and weighing 445 grams with battery and memory card installed.
 Unlike some higher-end Fujifilm models, the X-E5 lacks weather sealing, which PetaPixel identified as a notable omission given its price point.

+In November 2025, Fujifilm addressed a manufacturing defect on the camera's strap attachment, which detached from the body during use.
+According to the company, fewer than 0.1% of the units shipped had this issue.